Comparing Lanvin Group (LANV) & Its Peers

 Analyst Ratings

-This is a summary of recent ratings for Lanvin Group and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Lanvin Group and its rivals, as reported by MarketBeat.

 |Sell Ratings